VenkateshKatta1318/Personalized-Voice-Assistant-Jarvis/README.md

-# Jarvis Voice Assistant
+# Personalized Voice Assistant - Jarvis

 Jarvis Voice Assistant is a Python script that utilizes speech recognition and various APIs to perform tasks like playing music on YouTube, providing information from Wikipedia, telling jokes, and more.

 ## Requirements

-- Python 3.x
+- Python 3.7
 - Required Python libraries: `speech_recognition`, `pyttsx3`, `pywhatkit`, `datetime`, `wikipedia`, `pyjokes`

 ## Installation